SatyaSaiSrijaGottimukkala/React-Project/README.md

 To connect our front-end project with backend we used graphql

-we should add graphql request run the following command in your terminal in your react folder
+To add graphql request: run the following command in your terminal in your react folder

      yarn add graphql graphql-request